Skip to content

 3. Elephants

-A female elephant named Shirley arrived at The Elephant Sanctuary in Tennessee in 1999.
+A fascinating example is the story of Shirley, a female elephant who arrived at The Elephant Sanctuary in Tennessee in 1999.
+Upon encountering Jenny, another elephant, the two immediately exhibited excitement and playfulness.

-Researchers observed elephants use tools such as sticks to sway off ticks or with palm fronds to swat at flies.
+Elephants display their intellectual capabilities through tool use, such as employing sticks to ward off ticks or using palm fronds to swat flies.

-Studies conducted at Emory University concluded that elephants display strong emotions to reassure others in distress and recognize themselves in the mirror (a cognitive test only passed by humans, apes, and dolphins).
+Observations and studies conducted at Emory University have revealed that elephants exhibit strong emotional responses, providing reassurance to distressed individuals and displaying self-recognition in mirrors—a cognitive test previously passed only by humans, apes, and dolphins.

 2. Dolphins

-Findings from the Marine Mammal Studies Institute in Mississippi show dolphins can be the second sneakiest animal on earth.
+Studies conducted by the Marine Mammal Studies Institute in Mississippi revealed that dolphins are among the craftiest animals on Earth.

-When dolphins were trained in their tanks to pick litter and exchange them with trainers for fish, a dolphin named Kelly found a way to game the system.
+For instance, Dolphins were trained in their tanks to pick litter and exchange them with trainers for fish, and a dolphin named Kelly found a way to game the system.

-Kelly discreetly tore single sheets of waste paper into multiple pieces by burying litter under a rock in her tank and then exchanging that piece for fish.
+She tore single sheets of waste paper into multiple pieces, concealing the fragments under a rock in her tank and exchanging each piece for fish.

-Sometimes, Dolphins also protects human swimmers from sharks by swimming around them or rushing at the sharks to scare them away.
+Sometimes, Dolphins also protect human swimmers from sharks by swimming around them or rushing at the sharks to scare them away.

 Dolphins near the coast sometimes team up with fishers to catch fish.

-Dolphins scare off fish from deep waters towards the shore towards where fishers ready to drop their nets.
+Dolphins scare off fish from deep waters towards the shore where fishers are ready to drop their nets.

 Surprisingly, when the moment arrives to drop the nets, the Dolphins signal the catchers.